TheDanishDynamo/kanbanfe/README.md

 # kanban front end
-Project with sample kanban UI / Front Ends in various frontend languages and framework
+Project with sample kanban UI / Front Ends in various frontend languages and frameworks

 ## Why
 Demonstrate implementation of front end in different languages and frameworks.
 The idea is that the code can be re-used in your own organization, so you don't have to pay for trello, asana and other external kanban boards.

 ## How
-Sample front end implementation (wireframe) of a minimal kanban or scrum board, based on the sample datamodel
+Sample simple front end requirement and implementation of a minimal kanban or scrum board, based on the sample datamodel.
+The implementation will be minimal, to enable higher quality requirement and maximize language and framework variations.

 ### Data Model
 ![kanban.png](kanban.png)